How To Use PowerShell for Automated Event Response

 Write-Output “The PowerShell script has executed.”

 So, there's a message that's going to be displayed within the console, saying that the script has been executed.
 Now, in the real world, the console isn't always displayed.
-Even if the console is displayed, there might not be anybody around to see it.
+Even if the console is shown, there might not be anybody around to see it.
 So, we also want to write an event to the event logs.

 Here, we have the Write-EventLog command: